Portugal faces suffocating 2013 budget

-LISBON, Oct 15 Portugal's centre-right government presents its 2013 budget on Monday, which will outline the harshest measures yet under Lisbon's 78-billion-euro bailout and is likely to mark the end of the country's so far reluctant acceptance of austerity.
+LISBON Portugal's centre-right government presents its 2013 budget on Monday, which will outline the harshest measures yet under Lisbon's 78-billion-euro (63 billion pounds) bailout and is likely to mark the end of the country's so far reluctant acceptance of austerity.

 The budget will face immediate opposition from angry Portuguese, who plan to march on parliament to demand the resignation of the government and an end to austerity, which has sent Portugal into its worst recession since the 1970s.